How Cilantro Can Help You Detox

 How Heavy Metals Accumulate in the Body

 Heavy metals set up camp in our tissues, where they get stored along with other toxins.
-Our thyroid metabolizes things quickly; therefore, more toxins pass through it.
-Sometimes those toxins are so chemically similar to iodine, that the thyroid absorbs them.
+This is especially true for our thyroid because the thyroid metabolizes things quickly; therefore, more toxins pass through it.
+Sometimes those toxins are so chemically similar to iodine, which is utilized by the thyroid to make thyroid hormone, that the thyroid absorbs them.

 THE LINK BETWEEN MERCURY AND THYROID ANTIBODIES